-Estate planning attorneys use many tools or strategies to create effective estate plans for their clients.
+A Lady Bird Deed is one tool used by a lawyer when the client’s estate includes real property.
+An estate planning attorney uses many tools or strategies to create effective estate plans for clients.
 An estate plan, or life care plan, covers many aspects of a person’s life including what type of end-of-life treatment they want, who will make medical or financial decisions for them if necessary, and how to dispose of property after death.
-The “Lady Bird Deed” is one tool used by lawyers when their client’s estate includes real property.

 Enhanced life estate deeds are used for several reasons, including:

 Almost any legal process is not ‘one-size-fits-all.’
 Some of the drawbacks to using an enhanced life estate deed may include:

 Florida is one of the states that allows Lady Bird Deeds.
 Under the Lady Bird deed, an individual acquires an advanced “life estate” stake in real property while designating the “remainder” interest to another party upon their eventual passing.

 The holder of the “life estate” maintains exclusive rights over the property throughout their lifetime.
 This unique arrangement permits them to sell the property, utilize it, or make decisions regarding the property, free from the constraints of approval from the remainder beneficiaries.

 Interestingly, the remainder beneficiaries possess no inherent rights or authority concerning the property.
 While the life estate holder is alive, the beneficiaries hold no sway over property transactions.